alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 Easy, right?
 Like a hello world program.

-But you might say, "There is a memory leak!"
+If we are going to keep the Python program running but it no longer needs the struct data, that memory will still be around since that memory was allocated in our C program.
+We can free up this memory by calling the *free_data()* function in our C program.

-That's true.
-We will take care of that when we show how to pass a struct to a C program.
+Here we can show how to pass a struct to a C program.

 ## How to pass a struct data to a C function

-To pass a struct to a C function, you'll need to set the *argtypes* of the name of the class Structure, which is in our case *Data*.
-It will be enclosed in square brackets since function arguments are like lists in Python.
+For this example, instead of passing a struct, we will pass a pointer to a struct.

+Like above, before calling the funtion, we need to define the input and return attributes of the method object.

 ```
-lib.free_data.argtypes = [Data]
+lib.free_data.argtypes = [ctypes.POINTER(Data)]
+lib.free_data.restype = None
 ```

-In the *pass_struct.c* program above, there is a function called *free_data()* that accepts a struct.
-We will call this function from Python to pass the struct data and free the memory allocated.

-When we called the *get_data()* function, it allocated a memory to the d.message string.
-When we're done using it, we need to free its memory usage or else it will be memory leak.
-This is where the *free_data()* funtion comes in when it receives the struct data d.

-Here's a modified version of the *get_data.py* calling the *free_data()* from Python.
+Here's the update *get_data.py* program adding a call to the *free_data()* function.

 #### get_data.py
 ```